|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 We are accustomed to speak of an external universe and an inner world of thought.… Experience being something forced upon us, belongs to the external type.
 Yet in so far as it is I or you who experiences the constraint, the experience is mine or yours, and thus belongs to the inner world.— Peirce (CP 7.438-9)

 We are also accustomed to speak of the experience belonging to the inner world as ‘subjective’ and the experience of the external world as ‘objective’ – even though the world is inside out.
 As we saw in Chapter 10, the Century Dictionary tells us that the word ‘thought’ can refer either to the ‘subjective element of intellectual activity’ or to ‘the objective element of the intellectual product’ of thinking.
-But the polyversity pervading language is even more strikingly exemplified by the history of the adjectives objective and subjective.
+The polyversity pervading language is strikingly exemplified by the history of the adjectives objective and subjective.

 According to currently common usage, knowledge of X is objective to the extent that it reflects the way X really is in itself (independently of anyone's knowledge or perception), and subjective to the extent that it is due to the habits or intentions of the knower.
 A purely subjective idea would have no real relation to external reality; a purely objective ‘perception’ would be completely unaffected by the inherent nature of the perceiver – if a real perception or conception could be purely one or the other.
-This usage is closely related to our habit of referring to X as the object experienced, and to the experiencer as the subject of experience (as for instance we did in Chapter 4).
+This usage is closely related to our habit of referring to X as the object experienced, and to the experiencer (or experient) as the subject of experience (as for instance we did in Chapter 4).

 But when these terms were first imported into the English language (from the Latin of the scholastic philosophers), their meanings were quite different.
 This is explained in Peirce's Century Dictionary definition of the adjective ‘objective’: